Usamapuri/frontbench.io/replit.md

 Primax School Management System is a comprehensive web application designed to digitize school processes, replacing paper-based systems and Google Sheets.
 It provides tailored interfaces for four user roles: Finance/Front Desk, Teachers, Parents, and Management.
 The system integrates enrollment, attendance, grade management, billing, payments, and financial reporting into a single platform.
 Its core vision is to streamline administrative tasks, enhance communication, and provide a unified digital environment for all stakeholders, with a strong focus on a flexible and auditable financial management system.

+**CRITICAL FEATURE**: Teacher Data Isolation - Each teacher has their own isolated dashboard showing only data for subjects they teach, including earnings, gradebook, attendance, and Digital Diary messages restricted to their specific students.
+This ensures complete data privacy and security between teachers.

 # User Preferences

 Preferred communication style: Simple, everyday language.